 This Morning Glory Muffins Recipe is filled with tasty, healthy goodness!
 A combination of wholesome ingredients and a pinch of sweetness combine for a hearty and delicious snack, breakfast or brunch.
 Inside these vegan morning glory muffins you will find:

-- Healthful Fruits and Veggies
+- Healthful Fruits and Veggies: Carrots and apples are the mains.

 - Sweet Dried Cranberries